Best Winter Weekend Getaways in the West

 When you desperately crave the sun on your face and the caress of a warm breeze, retreat to the Hawaiian Islands.
 No matter which island you choose, you can look forward to calm beaches, gourmet bites, and dazzling nature.
 Must-do activities, such as driving the road to Hana and seeing the force that built the islands up close at Hawaii Volcanoes National Park, are a worthy reason to leave the beach or poolside cabana.
 From Kona to Honolulu, Hilo to Poipu, visitors can find an affordable getaway or a luxury escape.

-This article was first published in November 2019 and last updated in January 2023.
+This article was first published in November 2019 and was last updated in December 2024.